Share this Article

 The lowdown: Max Delivery was founded in 2004 and delivers groceries, household items, alcohol, and specialty items.
 There’s a "Best of New York" category with items from NYC spots like Murray’s Cheese Shop, Dylan’s Candy Bar, and Balthazar Bakery.

 Fees: All orders over $125 deliver free and small orders have a fee of $6.
 There’s also a small service fee at checkout.
+To avoid delivery and service fees, you can sign up for Max Premium, which costs $99 a year after a free two-week trial.

 Location: Delivery is only available in Manhattan below 114th Street, and you can check availability for your zip code here.